 As Bob Dylan has sung for the past five decades, “the times they are a changin’”, and this has never been more true in the energy industry.
 As we respond to the challenges of climate change and the transition to a cleaner grid with a greater reliance on variable renewable energy, we also need to create a more flexible grid.
 More accurately, we need to make the demand-side a dispatchable resource for grid operators – able to be orchestrated in a perfect symphony by a great maestro.
-By 2028 it is expected that 62 GW of demand response (DR) is going to be required in North America, with the residential sector set to triple by 2028, making the role of customers in managing supply and demand in the grid more critical than ever before.
+According to Navigant, in 2028 it is expected that 62 GW of demand response (DR) is going to be required in North America, with the residential sector set to triple by 2028.
+This makes the role of customers in managing supply and demand in the grid more critical than ever before.

 Figure 1: The Growth of Demand Response